renjieliu/raspberrypi/projects_scripts/turn_rpi_as_hid_proxy/steps.md

     sudo apt update && apt install xrdp -y
     ```

-2. Connect to the bluetooth device in rdp desktop
+2. Rdp into the Rpi and Connect to the bluetooth device

 3. Check if the device is connected with command -
     ```